Join a community of like-minded people to learn life-changing communication skills.

 This is an online course.
 We will invite you to six online calls, using a platform called Zoom — instructions to follow.
 Zoom allows us to break out into ‘rooms’ for smaller group and pair work.

-The calls will be interactive.
+It’s an interactive audio-visual course over the period of six weeks.
 We ask that you agree to attend at least five of the six sessions.
 If you are going to miss more than one session, we ask that you book on a later cycle.
 In order to create a safe space for sharing, we will only be sharing recordings of the sessions with attendees on the course who aren’t able to make a particular evening i.e. there isn’t a ‘watch only’ option.
-To give attention to each person on the course, we are limiting the number of participants to 18.
+To give attention to each person on the course, we are limiting the number of participants to 20.

 Before applying, we ask you to have completed a Level One course of two days or equivalent with a certified trainer.
 Once you have been accepted on this course, we suggest that you consider reading Marshall Rosenberg’s book, Nonviolent Communication: A Language of Life, or watch one of the videos on our training preparation page.
 In addition, you could read Shantigarbha’s book on empathy I’ll Meet You There: A Practical Guide to Empathy, Mindfulness and Communication or sample our series of NVC Life Hacks on YouTube.